dtar-staff/manager-io-currencies-batch/README.md

 This action opens generated `.csv` template and if open/libre/another office suite application for editing spreadsheets is set to be default system-wide, it will be used.

 A bit on the template: "Data" is for *date*, it's the date for the day these exchange rates were applicable.
-Set it in a ISO format, e. g.
-YYYY-MM-DD.
+Set it in a ISO format, e. g. `YYYY-MM-DD`.

 "Waluta_bazowa" is for *base currency*.
 Under that line are located the currencies for businesses, which have this currency set as a base one.
 For example, you see base currency `USD`.
 Under that line, you see `EUR`.
 The cell  in the next to `EUR` column represents `EUR/USD` exchange rate at the date set in the first line of the template.